spk2dc/GeneralAssembly_Archive/1_front_end_development/w02d04/student_labs/first-lab-bonus.md

 ### Description

 Let's use our front-end web development skills to create a "living" pet!
-We'll use HTML, CSS, and JavaScript/jQuery to interact with our pet.
+We'll use HTML, CSS, and JavaScript to interact with our pet.

 ### Requirements